IanFinlayson/exploring-cs/chapter06.md

 print("Got it!")
 ```

-This program will keep looping until the user enters \"yes\".
+This program will keep looping until the user enters "yes".
 At that
 point, the condition becomes false and so the loop exits.

-There\'s quite a bit going on in this code, so let\'s go through it.
+There's quite a bit going on in this code, so let's go through it.

 -   First, we need to ask them the first question: whether their number
     was 1 or not.
 We do this so that the variable answer is defined for
     the start of the loop.
 -   We then have the loop condition which checks if their answer was not
-    \"yes\".
-If it wasn\'t we go into the loop.
+    "yes".
+If it wasn't we go into the loop.
 If it was, then we got
     it on the first try, and skip over the whole loop.
 -   Inside the loop body, we add 1 to the number variable.
 This is how
     we change the thing we guess from 1, to 2, to 3, etc.
 -   We also ask them if the latest number is their guess or not.
 Doing
     so is a little tricky.
-Unlike `print`, the `input` function doesn\'t
+Unlike `print`, the `input` function doesn't
     let us pass it numbers, only a string.
 So we have to convert number
     to a string with the `str` function, and join it to the rest of the
     question.
--   The code after the while loop, which prints \"Got it!\", will only
+-   The code after the while loop, which prints "Got it!", will only
     happen once the condition becomes false.
 For this program that means
     that answer *was* yes.